BasicComputation/x64-lecture/B03 - Debugging.md

 In the program above, before you execute the RET instruction of mainCRTMain, have dissambly window open. <br>
 Also go to menu->Debug->Windows select "Call Stack".
 Call stack shows which function you are in in an executable or DLL. <br>

 Press F11 to execute the RET instruction, then you get a message "kernel32.pdb not included". <br>
+This means that there is no source code available for debugger for kernel32.dll.

-Select disassembly window, there you see alot of instruction, look in the call stack window, there you see from the top <br>
+Select disassembly window, there you see part of kernel32.dll, look in the call stack window, there you see from the top: <br>
-"kernel32.dll ! address()" , "ntdll.dll ! address().
-Currently the application is in a function in kernel32.dll, <br>
+"kernel32.dll ! address()" and "ntdll.dll ! address().
+Currently the application is in a function in kernel32.dll. <br>
-the prior call you see in the disassembly window somehow called mainCRTStartup.
+The prior CALL instruction you see in the disassembly window called a function that most likely had a JMP [reg/mem] instruction, where <br>
+register or memory location had the address to mainCRTStartup.

 The call stack window show which functions has called which, the kernel32.dll function has been called by a function in ntdll.dll. <br>
 If you follow the path you will eventually get into a function in ntdll.dll that has a SYSCALL instruction that finally closes the process.

-## Multiplication and division examples
+## Multiplication and division examples + exceptions
-Test out debugging this code if you want to and learn about the different multiplication and division instructions.
+Test out debugging code below to learn about the different multiplication and division instructions.
 You find out that the program crashes at one point.
-That is when the result from the division is to large for the destination register.
-Also try to divide by 0 and see the message given. while you are at it, try writing into or read from address 0.
+That is when the result from the division is to large for the destination register (integer overflow exception). <br>
-To do that give a register the value 0, and then "mov al, [register]" for example.
+Also try to divide by 0 and see the message given.
+While you are at it, try writing into or read from address 0, to do that give a register the value 0, and then "mov al, [register]" for example.

 ```asm
 ; see AMD manual for instruction reference - volume 3 chapter 3